Lanigan Massage & Bodywork

 OTHER MASSAGE MODALITIES

 I also am trained in many other techniques which may be incorporated into the massage as necessary.
-These include: Aromatherapy, Hydrotherapy, Reflexology, Raindrop Technique, Reiki II, CranioSacral Therapy, Polarity Therapy, and Touch for Health.
+These include: Hydrotherapy, Reflexology, Reiki II, CranioSacral Therapy, Polarity Therapy, and Touch for Health.

 Return To Top